Healthy Homes Assessment Epuni

 Draught Stopping Epuni

-There is no require to block gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows could be necessary to allow for the movement of the structure when the house gets warmer and cooler, in order to let them be closed and opened instead of instead of being stuck.
-We will check all windows and doors during the Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the home heats and cools, so that they can still be closed and opened instead of instead of being stuck.
+We will examine all windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections